 Terra Solutions were engaged to construct- through shaft sinking- a shaft of diameter 6m diameter that would be 12m deep on Steam Mill Lane, Belfast.
 This shaft was to serve as a storm chamber as part of the larger York Street Interchange Project in Belfast, which was ongoing.

 Requiring a UXO (Unexploded Ordinance) survey, and with adverse weather conditions, located underneath a road bridge with height restrictions, this project clearly had more than its fair share of issues.
-That the shaft was also to be sunk “wet,” meaning it would have to be excavated while full of tidal water, further complicated the procedure.
+That the shaft was also to be sunk “wet,” meaning it would have to be excavated while full of tidal water, further complicated the procedure, we needed to hire some dump trucks in order to get the residues out.
 This was necessary as the groundwater level was very high, approx. 1.2m BGL (below ground level).
 The whole site was situated in an existing car park, so a traffic management plan had to be drawn up and implemented.
 Luckily Terra Solutions are the Trenchless Experts and have tackled many challenging projects in the past and know that effective planning can counteract potential issues before they ever become problems.

 In preparation for the UXO survey, site perimeter fences were erected and appropriate safety/warning signage was posted.
 With Belfast being bombed relatively heavily during WW2, there was a risk of unexploded ordinance being discovered.
 A third party had to be engaged to carry out the UXO survey, and Terra Solutions were only certified to supervise their activities.
 The Terra excavator was at hand to remove any shallow obstructions.
 Thankfully this passed without incident.